Page Reviewed / Updated - Jan. 2019

 The Maryland Department of Health and Mental Hygiene manages the budget and directs this program.

 Community Personal Assistance Services / MAPC serves disabled and senior individuals who qualify for Medicaid.
 There are both physical and financial criteria when determining eligibility.

-Applicants must require hands-on care with their Activities of Daily Living (ADLs).
-Their abilities must be at the point where should they not receive assistance they would be at risk for placement in a nursing home.
+Applicants must require hands-on care with a minimum of one of their Activities of Daily Living (ADLs).
+Their abilities must be at the point where should they not receive assistance they are at risk for placement in a nursing home.
 However, an institutional level of care is not a requirement of CPAS.
 During the application process a county registered nurse case monitor performs an assessment of care needs.

 **For seniors who require personal care assistance and meet a level of care consistent to that which is provided in an institutional setting, the Maryland Community First Choice Program may be of interest.**